tellurianinteractive/Tellurian.Trains.Schedule.Importers/README.md

 Errors found in this stage must be fixed in the XPLN-document.
 * When the referntial integrity is ok, the second validation phase checks for possible scheduling conflicts.
 Warnings found in this stage can be fixed either in XPLN or later in the forthcoming online planning application.

+### Multiple language support
+A lot of effort has been made to have descriptive validation messages.
+Errors found in the data integrity phase also displays the row number in the XPLN-file when the error is detected.
+Validation messages are currently in English, German, Danish, Norwegian and Swedish.

 ### The story of reading XPLN-files
 XPLN is stored in ODS-files, an *Open Document* format.